Andrey2ec/lazy-zsh-hf/README.md

 Copy lazy-zsh-hf.zsh to ~/.oh-my-zsh/custom/plugins/lazy-zsh-hf/lazy-zsh-hf.zsh
 Edit ~/.zshenv and add
 export HUGGING_FACE_HUB_TOKEN="h......."
-Get your TOKEN is here https://huggingface.co/settings/tokens
+Get your TOKEN here https://huggingface.co/settings/tokens

 # Use
 Invoke the completion with ALT+G hotkey; you still have to manually press enter to execute the suggested command.